 Step 2: Recreate Your Design

-Configure Site Styles - fonts, colors, button styles, and spacing.
+Configure Site Styles, fonts, colors, button styles, and spacing.
 Set up your header and footer layout.
 Build your page structure using 7.1's section-based editor.
 Take advantage of new features: section themes for color variety, the Fluid Engine for flexible layouts, and built-in member areas if needed.

 Step 3: Transfer Your Content